-Three of the directors at Míla are employees of fund management company Ardian, one is an advisor on behalf of Ardian and three directors are independent.
+Three of the directors of the Group are employees of fund management company Ardian, one is an advisor on behalf of Ardian and three directors are independent.

 The current Rules of Procedure of the Board of Directors were approved at a Board meeting on 24 January 2024.
 The Board has various roles and responsibilities, including: